isomerpages/singapore-customs-old/_eservices/0A-customs-forms-and-service-links.md

 ## Networked Trade Platform (NTP) eServices

-Please sign up for a CorpPass Account and NTP Account to submit the applications via NTP.
+Please sign up for a Corppass Account and NTP Account to submit the applications via NTP.
 For more information, please visit the  [NTP website](https://www.ntp.gov.sg/).

 | No. | Forms | Related Link |
 |--|--|--|